The Definitive Guide to San Francisco's Free Outdoor Concerts

 Stern Grove Festival

 The Stern Grove Festival is a beloved San Francisco tradition that began in 1938.
-The longest running admission-free outdoor music festival in the U.S. opened its 78th anniversary season on June 14 with The Doobie Brothers.
-The San Francisco Symphony (July 5) and Ballet (July 26) each performs in “nature’s music box” – Stern Grove, 19th Avenue and Sloat Boulevard.
-Other headliners include Pacific Mambo Orchestra (June 21), Randy Newman (June 28), Amy Hanaiali’i (July 12), Tune-Yards (July 19), Mary Chapin Carpenter (Aug.
-2), Morris Day and The Time (Aug.
-9) and Talib Kweli (Aug.
-16).
+The longest running admission-free outdoor music festival in the U.S. opened its 78th anniversary season with The Doobie Brothers.
+The San Francisco Symphony and Ballet each performed in “nature’s music box” – Stern Grove, 19th Avenue and Sloat Boulevard.
+Other past headliners include Pacific Mambo Orchestra, Randy Newman, Amy Hanaiali’i, Tune-Yards, Mary Chapin Carpenter, Morris Day and The Time and Talib Kweli.
 Weekday Kids’ Days programs at Stern invite children to explore music and more; pre-registration is required for these free programs.
 A new program, Grove on the Road, brings the Stern Grove Festival experience into neighborhoods around the city.

 Bay breezes, dazzling views and those precious pinnipeds are just part of the appeal of PIER 39.
 Throughout the summer, in fact 365 days a year, there are concerts at the entrance plaza.
 The fare ranges from Glenn Morgan on the hammered dulcimer to Caroline Dal teasing the piano keys through a round of boogie woogie.
 Check their online event schedule for details.